PratikCreates/ArgumentAce/README.md

 ## Elevator Pitch

-Never lose an argument again.
-ArgumentAce is your personal AI debate coach.
-Spar against an adaptive AI, get instant feedback on your logic, and have an AI jury declare a winner to help you build unbeatable arguments.
+Struggle to win debates?
+ArgumentAce is your AI-powered sparring partner.
+Practice against an intelligent opponent, get real-time feedback on your arguments, and let an AI jury declare a winner, helping you build persuasive, rock-solid cases on any topic.

 ## Key Features